abb-iss/ophelib/API.md

 # Introduction to API
-Here is a brief overview of the API with examples.
+A brief overview of the API with examples is presented here.

 Load data: